Context Hub Runtime Environment (CHRE)

 C/C++ standard library

 To minimize memory usage and system complexity, CHRE implementations are required to support only a subset of the standard C and C++ libraries and language features requiring runtime support.
-Following these principles, some features are explicitly excluded due to their memory and/or extensive OS-level dependencies, and others because they're supplanted by more suitable CHRE-specific APIs.
+Following these principles, some features are explicitly excluded due to their memory and extensive OS-level dependencies, and others because they're supplanted by more suitable CHRE-specific APIs.
 While not meant to be an exhaustive list, the following capabilities aren't intended to be made available to nanoapps:

 • C++ exceptions and runtime type information (RTTI)